kayac/sqsjfr/README.md

 SQS job feeder.

-sqsjfr reads a crontab file and send job messages by the crontab schedules to Amazon SQS FIFO queue.
+sqsjfr reads a crontab (from local file, http URL, or S3 URL) and send job messages by the crontab schedules to Amazon SQS FIFO queue.

 sqsjfr is designed to cooperate with [sqsjkr](https://github.com/kayac/sqsjkr), but runs as a standalone daemon to send messages to SQS.